ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 Finally, in order to determine whether the results obtained by different stochastic methods present statistically significant differences, an statistical analysis is mandatory.
-For instance, the following statistical procedure could be applied in an effort to assign statistical confidence to the results [93, 304].
+For instance, the following statistical procedure could be applied in an effort to assign statistical confidence to the results.
 First a Shapiro-Wilk test is performed to check whether the values of the results follow a normal (Gaussian) distribution or not.
 If so, the Levene test checks for the homogeneity of the variances.
 If samples have equal variances, an Analysis of Variance (ANOVA)